mkiser/WTFJHT/about.md

 So let's start with my record:

 1. I've published this thing [nearly every day](https://whatthefuckjusthappenedtoday.com/big-grid/) for almost ten years.
-2. The content and the code are open-source, version-controlled, auditable, and licensed under Creative Commons ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).
+2. The content and the code are open-source, version-controlled, auditable, and [licensed](https://whatthefuckjusthappenedtoday.com/license/): the writing under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), the code under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.txt).
+The WTFJHT name and logos aren't part of either.
 3. Every summary includes citations to the underlying reporting, so you can check the accuracy and veracity of my work.
 4. When I get something wrong, I fix it publicly (viewable on [GitHub](https://github.com/mkiser/WTFJHT) and the [Corrections](https://whatthefuckjusthappenedtoday.com/corrections/) page).
 5. I keep a public ledger of [what it costs to run this thing](https://whatthefuckjusthappenedtoday.com/faq/#wtf-does-it-cost-to-run-this-thing).